Willian-Zhang/warc3/Readme.rst

-warc3: Python3 library to work with WARC files
+warc3-wet: Python3 library to work with WARC and WET files
 ==============================================

 Note: This is a fork of the original (now dead) warc repository.